SICA member Gillian Robertson

 https://vimeo.com/873744093?share=copy

-I am Gillian, I live in Falkirk with my husband, Dave, our wonderful dog, Glen.
+I am Gillian, I live in Falkirk with my husband, Dave, our wonderful dogs, Glen and Hamish.
 Our daughter, Eilidh, is studying in London at the moment.

 After over thirty years in Special Education, I began my new journey as a Celebrant in January, 2020.I value family, community and connection and feel very lucky to be able to combine these with a love of Ceremony and honouring of life’s threshold moments, of which there are so many.